 Block/Whitelist Edge Extensions using Intune

-This blog post will show us how to block or whitelist Edge extensions using Intune.
+In this blog post, we will learn how to block or Whitelist Edge extensions using Intune.
 This will give you greater control over which extensions can be used on your organization’s devices, helping to keep your data secure and your employees productive.

 Permitting users to install browser extensions can pose a security risk, as they may inadvertently add a malicious extension that could harm the device or the organization.
 As an Intune administrator, managing and controlling the extensions that end users can install is essential.